janearc/cooking/recipes/bread/pastry/hot-pockets.md

 If what you're looking for is a two-minute vegan hot pocket recipe, this is not the recipe for you.

-This recipe can get that time down to about ten minutes, with a varying amount of preparation time (I can make twelve in about ninety minutes, which then require about thirty minutes of par-baking, which then only requires ten minutes of heating, when I make everything from scratch).
+This recipe can get that time down to about two minutes, with a varying amount of preparation time (I can make twelve in about ninety minutes, which then require about thirty minutes of par-baking, which then only requires two minutes of heating, when I make everything from scratch).

 Equipment
 ---